adriangalera/docs/docs/Hacking/HTB Academy/Buffer overflow on Linux.md

 ## Determine the offset

 To determine the offset, we can use Metasplit framework.
 It will create a unique pattern of the specified length.
 When passed as input to the program, we'll see which part of the pattern leaks into the EIP.
+In this step, we want to cause a segmentation fault and see the registers at the end, i.e. don't set any breakpoints.

 ```shell
 /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 1200 > pattern.txt